NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/cloud_user_guide.rst

 based instance has HT disabled, and core counts will be half of the vCPU count advertised for the instance.

-.. rubric:: How do I remove my project’s GCP contrib volume?
+How do I remove my project’s GCP contrib volume?**
-  :name: how-do-i-remove-my-projects-gcp-contrib-volume

 Contrib volume is a permanent storage for custom software by project members.
 In Google cloud this storage is charged on